-Until 2021, the funded ratio had been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State had not been making the full Statutory contribution.
-The funding ratio reversed that trend in 2021 and increased due to higher than expected asset returns and State contributions in excess of the Statutory contribution amount.
-The funded ratio on an actuarial basis increased again in 2022, despite poor investment returns due to asset smoothing, liability losses, and assumption changes, as the State continued to contribute the full Statutory contribution amount.
+Until 2021, the funded ratio had been decreasing over time in part due to decreases in the discount rate and because the State had not been making the full Statutory contribution.
+The funded ratio reversed that trend in 2021 and increased due to asset returns that were higher than expected and State contributions that exceeded the Statutory contribution amount.
+The funded ratio on an actuarial basis continued to increase through 2023, as the State continued to contribute the full Statutory contribution amount.